juji-io/site/blog/user-centric-best-practices-of-conversational-ai-design.md

 * **Suggest Related Topics to Enable Users to Learn More Deeply**\
   Sometimes, a topic may be complex, involving several sub-topics.
 In such a case, a proactive AI chatbot could better guide a user to drill down on the specific information more effectively by eliciting additional user input to better understand their needs and then recommend related topics accordingly (Image 3.8).

-All the three best practices mentioned above are already built into Juji Studio and configurable by conversational AI designers, who can then instill more transparency into their AI chatbots.
+All the best practices mentioned above are already built into Juji Studio and configurable by conversational AI designers, who can then instill more transparency into their AI chatbots.